Main/Portfolio/Electronic Payment System for Custom Back Office Accounting SoftwareeSport community

 Our client was a company managing one of the largest eSport world communities with millions of participants.
 Keeping pace with IT tendencies in the sphere of accounting and payment, the company decided to shift membership payment services to the Web.

-Azoft provided a complete back-office accounting and web payment solution, keeping in mind security, performance and reliability concerns.
-This solution was elaborated for a smooth integration with the client's game server, community portal, authorization system and external online payment systems such as SoftKey, VeriSign, and Microsoft Dynamics GP (formerly Great Plains Software).
+Azoft provided a complete back-office accounting and electronic payment system, keeping in mind security, performance and reliability concerns.
+This solution was elaborated for a smooth integration with the client’s game server, community portal, authorization system and external online payment systems such as SoftKey, VeriSign, and Microsoft Dynamics GP (formerly Great Plains Software).
 Special attention was paid to designing an intuitive interface.

-Azoft's solution works with both physical sales (scratch card activations) and online sales (online payments); it supports complex transactions and MLM trees.
-The back-office ensures smooth updates, timely reporting and collection of financial data.
-Due to distributed architecture the system functions 24x7 in the high-load conditions with thousands of multi-level transactions per hour.
+Azoft’s solution works with both physical sales (scratch card activations) and online sales (online payments); it supports complex transactions and MLM trees.
+The back-office ensures smooth updates, timely reporting, and collection of financial data.
+Due to a distributed architecture, the system functions 24×7 in the high-load conditions with thousands of multi-level transactions per hour.

 Since our development team has been creating a system that functions in the global environment, the system has been localized.
 Azoft’s solution was integrated with various online payment systems such as VeriSign and SoftKey.
 For quick and convenient addition of new payments, a plug-in technology has been implemented.

 - Scratch card

 - User management

 - Pluggable payment

 The online subscription payment system performs two major functions.